danelh/test/b.md

 ### Inflection selection

 Inflection selection is quite straight-forward.
-It should be noted, however, that the inflections which regularly  use the _perfect passive participle_ (such as _indicative passive perfect_), are missing from the Trainer for all verbs.
+It should be noted, however, that the inflections which regularly  use the _perfect passive participle_ (such as _indicative passive perfect_), are missing from the Trainer for all verbs, and can't be selected.
 To practice those, you can use the participle itself.
+You can select more than one inflection.

 ### Missing mutations